How to start a career in Data Science

 Step 3: Start your own data science projects

-One of the best ways to establish yourself as a data scientist is to gain experience doing data science.
-Through time spent networking and exploring the field, you’ll come across a variety of simple data science projects that can serve as inspirations for your own interests.
-Many aspiring data scientists begin their data science journeys by experimenting with data visualisations, such as those found at r/DataIsBeautiful, and many of the data visualisations posted there are linked to tutorials that explain how to make them.
+One of the best ways to become a data scientist and establish yourself is to gain experience in the field and through projects.
+Through time spent networking and exploring the field, you’ll come across a variety of simple data science projects that can inspire your own interests.
+Many aspiring data scientists begin their careers by experimenting with data visualisations, such as those found at r/DataIsBeautiful.

-Experimenting with the types of data science that are most interesting to you makes it possible to learn about what parts of the field you find most rewarding and may want to specialise in.
+Experimenting with different types of data science helps you identify areas you might want to specialise in.
 The process of learning how to start an independent data science project is also valuable preparation for future professional work and results in a portfolio of work to show to potential employers.
 Data science relies very heavily on creative problem solving, and demonstrating your ability to complete a project independently is important to gaining a foothold in the field.

 Building a portfolio of independent projects is important to networking because it provides you with the opportunity to show your peers what you can do.
 For example, new attendees to data science Meetups and other networking events often share access to their data science blogs or GitHub repositories when they introduce themselves.
-Your beginner data science projects don’t have to be complex to provide a valuable demonstration of your skills, and there are many resources which suggest specific projects for beginners.
+Your beginner data science project don’t have to be complex to provide a valuable demonstration of your skills, and many resources suggest specific projects for beginners.

 As data scientists build their skills, it can be useful for them to participate in competitive projects.
 Projects that have a competitive element include the following:

-• Kaggle isn’t so much a project as it's a website that offers an ongoing series of free data science competitions that aspiring and professional data scientists can use to develop their skills.
+• Kaggle offers an ongoing series of free data science competitions that aspiring and professional data scientists can use to develop their skills.
 Because these challenges are ranked, they’re excellent for individuals to monitor how their skills develop over time.

-• International Data Analysis Olympiad (IDAO) is a competition that’s open to everyone, including students at any level, as well as new data scientists.
-The competition helps data scientists sharpen their skills, so they can fill industry demand.
+• The International Data Analysis Olympiad (IDAO) is a competition that’s open to everyone, including students at any level, as well as new data scientists.
+The competition helps data scientists sharpen their skills so they can fill industry demand.

 • Topcoder offers many different challenges for up-and-coming data scientists, and sometimes also offers prizes for the winners.
 Competitions focus on data science, design, competitive programming and much more.